Indo people: Australia

-Notwithstanding Australia's ‘White Australia policy’ during the 1950s and 1960s, approximately 10,000 Indos migrated to Australia, mostly via the Netherlands.
+Notwithstanding Australia's 'White Australia policy' during the 1950s and 1960s, approximately 10,000 Indos migrated to Australia, mostly via the Netherlands.
 With regard to mixed-race Eurasians, who were called NPEO (Non Pure European Origine) by the Australian Ministries, subjective decision-making became the norm of the policy until the 1970s.

 During World War II, a large refugee community from the Dutch East Indies existed in Australia of which 1,000 chose to stay in Australia after the War.
 The Dutch-Australian agreement (1951), to stimulate immigration to Australia did not bypass Australia's overall 'White Australia Policy', which considerably hampered the immigration of Indos.

 In the early 1950s, Australian immigration officials based in the Netherlands screened potential Indo migrants on skin color and western orientation.
 Refusals were never explained.
 Notes to the applicants contained this standard sentence in English: "It is not the policy of the department to give reasons so please do not ask".
-In 1956, an Australian security official publicly stated in the Australian newspaper that Dutch Eurasians may become a serious social problem and even an Asian fifth column.
+In 1956, an Australian security official publicly stated in an Australian newspaper that Dutch Eurasians might become a serious social problem and even an Asian fifth column.

 In the early 1960s, only vocationally skilled migrants were accepted to Australia.
 Originally, applicants were required to be of 100% European descent.
 Later, Indos were required to show a family tree proving 75% European descent.
 Eventually, the key question posed by Australian officials was: "Would they be noticed, if they walked down the streets of Canberra or Melbourne or Sydney, as being European or non-European?"

 In the 1970s, in an attempt to make the policy more objective, a procedure was implemented that gave the applicant the opportunity to ask for a second opinion from a different official.
 Both decisions were then weighed by a higher official.
 Moreover, Anti-Asian migration policies started to change and in 1976 Australian immigration officials were even dispatched to Asia.
 Consequently, Indo-migrants were less and less subject to discrimination based on skin color.